Editor's note: This story was originally published in 2018 and updated in summer 2022.

 Legoland Discovery Center Arizona, 5000 S. Arizona Mills Circle in Tempe, is an indoor Lego playground.
 It features two rides, mini Lego replicas of Phoenix icons and a 4D cinema.
 Click here for info.

 Golfland Sunsplash, 155 W. Hampton Ave. in Mesa, is two places in one.
-One side features miniature golf, an arcade, laser tag and a couple water slides.
+One side features miniature golf, an arcade and laser tag.
 And then there's the Sunsplash side, which is a full-on water park featuring water slides, a wave pool, a toddler pool, a lazy river and an activity pool with games like basketball.
 Click here for info.